GuildOfWeavers/genSTARK/bin/README.md

     `n0 - (r0 + k0 + 1)`
 ]
 ```
-However, unlike transition expressions, transition constraints can reference future states of mutable registers.
+However, unlike transition function, transition constraints can reference future states of mutable registers.

 **Note:** you should note the highest algebraic degree you use in the constraint expressions and pass it to the `Stark` constructor as `tConstraintDegree` property.
-For example, if you raise register value to power 3, your `tConstraintDegree` should be set to 3.
+For example, if you raise value of some register to power 3 (or perform equivalent computation), your `tConstraintDegree` should be set to 3.

 ## Assertions
 Assertions (or boundary constraints) are objects that specify the exact value of a given mutable register at a given step.
 An assertion object has the following form: